jreisinger/docs/data/notes/varia/graylog.md

 ## Alert

-* periodic searches that can trigger some notification when a defined condition is met
+* periodic search that can trigger some notification when a defined condition is met
-* are composed of: 1. alert condition 2. alert notification
+* composed of: 1. alert condition 2. alert notification

 # Configuration